AsheraCordova/cordova-plugin-file-downloader/README.md

 The "DOWNLOADER_downloadProgress" event has been modified so it is only dispatched if the percentage downloaded has increased.
 This improves performance as the calling app is not flooded with progress events.

+The file dependencies have been updated to work with more recent plugin versions.
 ## Changes 0.2.0 -> 0.2.1
  - Added downloader.abort() function to abort downloads in progress.